 It's Better to Wait Them Out Than to Clean Them Out

 The best way to help with a lice outbreak at your school is with student head checks and parental notification (where permitted).
-There is no reason to feel guilty for telling parents about a lice outbreak; educate parents that lice live on kids, not in schools.
-LiceDoctors can provide school head checks any time you need them, so your valuable personnel can continue their important jobs.
+There is no reason to feel guilty for telling parents about an outbreak; educate parents that lice live on kids, not in schools.
+LiceDoctors can provide school checks any time you need them, so your valuable personnel can continue their important jobs.